CavidanAliyev/PassportIdentification/README.md

-# PassportIdentification
+# PassportIdentificationByMZR
-Passort Identifacation by MRZ
+Checking the authenticity of the passport according to the MRZ code